pattongrooms/Football_Match_Tracker/README.md

 ### Description

-#### This is a football match tracker that is user friendly.
-The user will have access to a football team database they can use to edit match locations, dates, scores, etc.
+#### This is a coach's app to fill a coach's needs.
+The user will be able to create their season schedule and add game notes to each specific game.
+They can use to edit match locations, dates, scores, etc.

 ---

 ### **_Technologies Used_**

-- Github
-- Trello
+- Node Express
 - MongoDB
+- Mongoose
 - OAuth
-- HTML
-- CSS
 - Javascript
+- EJS

 ### **_Getting Started_**